HealthOne Blog

 Recovery from Injuries

-Lower back pain is mostly associated with lifting of heavy loads.
+Lower back pain is mostly associated with lifting heavy loads.
 However, distorted lower limb posture is truly the misalignment of your spine caused by the unnatural gait you’ve got just to circumvent foot pain.

 Foot pain can cause you to choose one foot over the other while walking, throwing your hips out of alignment.
 Orthotics align the hips and help you to develop a better posture.